-The Queensland Department of Education and the Consulate of Italy in Brisbane are proud to support the 2021 StuditaliA Prize—an initiative to promote excellence in Italian-language studies in Queensland schools and reward the high achievement of Year 12 students of Italian.
+The Queensland Department of Education and the Consulate of Italy, in Brisbane, are proud to support the StuditaliA Prize—an initiative to promote excellence in Italian-language studies in Queensland schools and reward the high achievement of Year 12 students of Italian.

-In its 27th year, the prize provides students with the opportunity to be awarded a $3,000 travel voucher prize to undertake future independent travel to Italy to enhance their language proficiency and deepen their knowledge of Italy's society and culture by being actively engaged in new environments.
+In its 28th year, the prize provides students with the opportunity to travel to Italy to enhance their language proficiency and deepen their knowledge of Italy's society and culture by being actively engaged in new environments.

 - Students must have parent/guardian consent to submit an application.